Prof. Dr. habil. Marc Kreutzbruck

 University of Stuttgart IKT, UBA, Osnabrück University IUSF, TUB, GFZ, BAM

-The module "Perception and behaviour" supports the research of human motivations for the handling of plastic as well as the development of recommendations for behavioural offers and communication content to reduce plastics in the environment.
-Triangulation of related research methods is used for this purpose.
-By means of expert interviews, focus groups, qualitative in-depth interviews and an online survey with selected target groups, the current patterns of perception and behaviour in dealing with plastics are collected and analysed.
+The module "Perception and behaviour" supported the research of human motivations for the handling of plastic as well as the development of recommendations for behavioural offers and communication content to reduce plastics in the environment.
+Triangulation of related research methods was used for this purpose.
+By means of expert interviews, focus groups, qualitative in-depth interviews and an online survey with selected target groups, the current patterns of perception and behaviour in dealing with plastics were collected and analysed.